maxim-zhao/psrp/README.md

 ### word_count

-This takes the script (which lives in its directory) and generates a words.txt listing the most commonly-used words, weighted by length, in descending order.
+This takes the script and generates a file listing the most commonly-used words, weighted by length, in descending order.
+It breaks words on apostrophes, so we can avoid counting "Alisa" and "Alisa's" separately.

 ### substring_formatter

 This takes the word list and uses it to substitute the common words with a single byte.
 It generates a TBL file, and assembly code for the word list.

-The optimal number of words to substitute this way for a given script is complicated, as substituting more words adds complexity to the next compression steps; but to maximise the script space overall, we should maximise the word count, which means selecting the 164 most common words (unless we find some more symbol space).
+The optimal number of words to substitute this way for a given script is complicated, as substituting more words adds complexity to the next compression steps; but to maximise the script space overall, we should maximise the word count, which means selecting the 164 most common words.
+(This number could be increased a little, or reduced if we needed more characters.)

 It then converts the whole script into encoded data (for the substituted words, the non-substituted letters and some control codes).
 Next it applies "adaptive Huffman compression" to each script entry - for every byte in the script, we have a Huffman tree for each subsequent byte.
 This means the individual trees can be quite small (so the encoded tree path is smaller), but there are up to 256 of them.